 Property owners, brokers, and salespersons along the Texas-Mexico border need to be aware of special laws that forbid advertising and selling a rural residential lot that lacks water and sewer facilities or that has not been platted.

 In the past decade, the Texas Legislature has adopted a number of laws to address problems of "colonias," substandard residential subdivisions without proper infrastructure.
 One such law, Subchapter B of Chapter 232 of the Texas Local Government Code (sections 232.021-232.043), contains special requirements for subdividing, advertising, selling, and connecting utilities to residential subdivision lots.
 Under amendments effective Sept.
-1, 1999, Subchapter B applies to virtually any subdivision with two or more residential lots outside city limits in 28 Texas counties near the Texas-Mexico border (specifically, those counties that have any part within 50 miles of the border).
+1, 1999, Subchapter B applies to virtually any subdivision with two or more residential lots outside city limits in 29 Texas counties near the Texas-Mexico border (specifically, those counties that have any part within 50 miles of the border).
 Beginning Sept.
 1, 2003, Subchapter B does not apply to a subdivision in which each lot is 10 acres or larger.
+Beginning September 1, 2013, Subchapter B does not apply if all of the lots of the subdivision are more than 10 acres.

 Section 232.040(b) provides that a lot -- even a platted lot -- may not be sold if its water and sewer services do not meet minimum state standards, unless the lot has been platted or replatted in accord with Subchapter B (thereby providing financial guarantees for those utility services).
 The only exception is if the lot owner resides on the lot and is not the subdivider or an agent of the subdivider who created the lot.
 Thus, sellers and their agents (including brokers and salespersons) need to know that before a residential lot may be sold or offered for sale, it must generally have adequate water and sewer service either installed or financially guaranteed (through platting or replatting under Subchapter B).
 This includes an on-site sewage facility, if needed.